Battle of Elsenborn Ridge

 The Battle of Elsenborn Ridge refers to the northernmost German attacks during the Battle of the Bulge.
-The area from Elsenborn Ridge itself to Monschau was the only sector of the American front line attacked during the Battle of the Bulge where the Germans failed to advance.
-The battle centered on the boomerang-shaped Elsenborn Ridge east of Elsenborn, Belgium.
+The area from Elsenborn Ridge itself to Monschau was the only sector of the American front line attacked during the Battle of the Bulge in which the Germans failed to advance.
+The battle centred on the boomerang-shaped Elsenborn Ridge east of Elsenborn, Belgium.
 In this region, Elsenborn Ridge marks the westernmost ridge of the Ardennes, rising more than 600 m above sea level; unlike the uplands further north, east and south, it has been extensively logged.
 West of Elsenborn Ridge, where the land descends in gentle hills to the cities of Liège and Spa, was a network of Allied supply bases and a well-developed road network.
 The Germans planned on using two key routes through the area to seize Antwerp and force a separate peace with the United States and Britain.
 Capturing Monschau, the nearby village of Höfen, and the twin villages of Rocherath-Krinkelt just east of Elsenborn Ridge, were key to the success of the German plans, and Hitler committed his best armored units to the area.

 The untested troops of the US 99th Infantry Division had been placed in the sector during mid-November because the Allies thought that the area was unlikely to see battle.
 The division was stretched thin over a 22 mi front, and all three regiments were in the line with no reserve.
 In early December, the 2nd Infantry Division was assigned to capture a road junction named Wahlerscheid, at the southern tip of the Hurtgen Forest.
 German forces counterattacked in what the Americans initially thought was a localized spoiling action, but was actually a leading element of the Battle of the Bulge.
 The 2nd Division consolidated its lines, pulling back into Hünningen, then Rocherath-Krinkelt, and finally to the dug-in positions held by the 99th Division at Elsenborn Ridge.